crashka/EuchreEndpoint/API_NOTES.md

 ## Overview

-Note that sequential data (e.g. counters and lists) are all zero-based.
-For UI/output interfaces, we may want to display "game number", "deal number", and "trick number" as N+1.
+Note that sequential data values (e.g. counters and lists) are all zero-based.
+For UI or other output interfaces, we may want to display "game number", "deal number", and "trick number" as N+1.
 For other internal indexable things (e.g. card, position, suit, etc.), we will map to descriptive, human-friendly representations.

 ## Interface Issues/Discussion